 - you think your newborn baby has chickenpox

-You may need medicine to prevent complications.
-You need to take it within 24 hours of the spots appearing.
+Some people may be able to take medicine to prevent complications.
+It needs to be started within 24 hours of the spots appearing.

 111 will tell you what to do.
 They can arrange a phone call from a nurse or doctor if you need one.

 Other ways to get help

 A GP may be able to treat you.